List of Dexter characters: Harrison Morgan

-In Dexter: Resurrection, Harrison has moved to New York City where he works as a bellhop at a hotel.
-Harrison murders Ryan Foster, a sexual predator who attempted to rape a female hotel guest named Shauna, following the Code of Harry.
-Having survived the shooting and been cleared of the murders of Matt and Logan, Dexter learns of Foster's murder and, realizing that Harrison was the culprit, travels to New York City to find his son.
+In the first season of Dexter: Resurrection, Harrison has moved to New York City where he works as a bellhop at a hotel.
+Harrison murders Ryan Foster, a sexual predator who attempts to rape a female hotel guest named Shauna, inadvertently following the Code of Harry.
+Having survived the shooting and been cleared any crimes, Dexter travels to New York City to find and protect his son.
 Harrison is troubled by Foster's death, especially when he becomes Detective Claudette Wallace's prime suspect.
 Harrison is about to turn himself in when Dexter arrives and stops him.
-Harrison tells Dexter he hates being molded by Dexter and asks for space.
-Dexter helps Harrison by framing Mia Lapierre for Foster's murder, and they reconcile.
-Harrison plans to become a police officer and meets a tour guide named Gigi, with whom he connects.
-Harrison has a run-in with Vinny, his friend Elsa's landlord, over a mold problem affecting Elsa's son, and considers killing him.
-He tells Dexter about this, and Dexter arranges for him to resolve the situation.
-At dinner, Harrison discovers that Dexter knows Leon Prater, with Dexter explaining that Prater is a fanatic who recruits serial killers.
+Dexter helps Harrison by framing Mia LaPierre for Foster's murder, and they reconcile.
+Harrison meets a tour guide named Gigi, with whom he connects.
+Harrison has a run-in with Vinny, his friend Elsa's landlord, over a mold problem affecting Elsa's son, and fantasizes about killing him.
+When he tells his father about this, he arranges to take care of it.
+At dinner, he discovers that Dexter knows Leon Prater, with Dexter explaining that Prater is a fanatic who recruits serial killers.
 Harrison stays at Gigi's house until Dexter kills Prater.
 The next morning, Harrison receives a call from Dexter, who is trapped in Prater's vault.
-Harrison infiltrates Prater as an employee and helps Dexter escape.
-They are both cornered by Prater, who holds Harrison at gunpoint, but Harrison manages to inject Parter with the M-99 that Dexter gave him and get away.
+Harrison infiltrates Prater's penthouse as an employee and helps Dexter escape.